mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 The project creation allows you to have a project, which lifecycle could be completely managed and developed through DevOps Console areas.

 The first three sections of this guide allows you to have the prerequisites to create a project, the last section explains in details how to create a project.
-In particular, to create a project, you need these features:
+In particular, to create a project, you need to have already set up your DevOps Console and have already configured these features:

  * **Tenant**: This is the upper level of the projects.
-Each created project shares the same information (environments, CI/CD integration and cluster information) of its Tenant.
+Each created project shares the same information (environments, CI/CD integration and cluster information) of its tenant.

  * **Template**: Repository with libraries and pre-filled configurations.
-Each tenant could have one or more Template.
-With the template, you could pre-fill active services in you project and start the project from an existent template, starting with the same configuration for all the similar projects.
+Each tenant could have one or more template.
+Starting the project from an existent template, you can pre-fill active services in your project and start all the similar projects with the same configuration.
+For example, the template can define the pipelines and the usage (or not usage) of CMS in your project.

- * **DevOps Console**: This is the platform that allows you to manage the complete lifecycle of the project.

- If you already have these three features, you can directly [skip to the last section](#how-to-create-a-project-on-devops-console).
+ If you have already configured these two features, you can directly [skip to the last section](#how-to-create-a-project-on-devops-console).

  The power of project creation is based on the easiness and quickness of use: indeed, once Tenant and Template are configured, you can create a project with a minimum number of actions.